Immersive sim: Lineage

-Many immersive sims that feature numeric passwords use the numeral "451" (or "0451") as part of the first code that the player encounters, such as in BioShock, Prey (2017) and Deathloop.
-This is in reference to System Shock games which use it as part of the first door codes seen in the game - sometimes believed to be a reference to Fahrenheit 451 but according to Spector, the code had been used on the door for Looking Glass's studios in Cambridge.
-Since then its recurrence in immersive sims as well as other games such as Call of Duty: Modern Warfare and Firewatch is described as "kind of a signature that developers use to align themselves with Looking Glass", according to former Looking Glass developer Tim Stellmach.
-The name Looking Glass is also played upon by developers of immersive sims to reflect on the importance of the seminal studio to the genre - for example: OtherSide Entertainment's name (playing on the title of Lewis Carroll's book Through the Looking-Glass) and Prey having the Looking Glass computer system that the player encounters frequently.
+Many immersive sims that feature numeric passwords (such as BioShock, Prey, and Deathloop) use 451 or 0451 as part of the first code that the player encounters.
+This is in reference to System Shock games, which use it as part of the first door codes seen in the game; it is sometimes believed to be a reference to the Ray Bradbury novel Fahrenheit 451, though Spector stated in 2019 that this was not the case and that the code was used simply because it was the security code for the door of Looking Glass' studios in Cambridge.
+However, former Looking Glass programmer Marc LeBlanc said in 2023 that the code had originally been a Bradbury reference and that the studio's door code was set in reference to the game.
+Since then, the number's recurrence in immersive sims and various other games (such as Call of Duty: Modern Warfare, Firewatch, and The Last of Us Part II) has been described former Looking Glass developer Tim Stellmach as "kind of a signature that developers use to align themselves with Looking Glass".
+The name of Looking Glass is also played upon by developers of immersive sims to reflect on the importance of the seminal studio to the genre; for example, OtherSide Entertainment's name (playing on the title of Lewis Carroll's book Through the Looking-Glass) and Prey having the Looking Glass computer system that the player encounters frequently.